Home » Small Cakes recipes » Jelly Cakes

 • They’re portable: Jelly cakes are often served at parties and special occasions because they are easy to transport and serve.

-• They look so pretty: The colorful jelly coating and desiccated coconut coating these cakes an attractive dessert.
+• They look so pretty: The colorful jelly coating and desiccated coconut coating make these cakes an attractive dessert.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.